noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 # Unsupervised Learning
 The term *unsupervised learning* subsumes all kinds of algorithms that are used to gain insights from such an unlabeled data set.
 Typically these algorithms fall into three main categories:
-- **Association rules**, to discover relationships between different variables (e.g. for recommender systems *customers who bought X also bought Y*)
+- **Association rules**: to discover relationships between different variables (e.g. for recommender systems: *customers who bought X also bought Y*)
 - **Clustering**: for grouping data based on their similarities (e.g. grouping news articles about similar topics)
-- **Dimensionality reduction**, for transforming data from a high-dimensional to a low-dimensional space (e.g. used for denoising images)
+- **Dimensionality reduction**: for transforming data from a high-dimensional to a low-dimensional space (e.g. used for denoising images)

 In this section we will quickly glimpse into clustering with an algorithm called *K means*, and into dimensionality reduction by applying PCA (*Principal Component Analysis*) and UMAP (*Uniform Manifold Approximation and Projection*).